We are funding opportunities for the public to engage with science, with the aim of encouraging more people to study and pursue careers in the field.

 This will help to strengthen Scotland's research and development base in science, technology and engineering.

-From 2020 to 2021 we put £3.025 million into delivering public science engagement experiences to more than one million people.
+In 2021 to 2022 we put £3.025 million into delivering public science engagement experiences to more than one million people.

 National STEM engagement campaign – Aye for Ideas